 NGTL Westh Path Delivery 2022 Project approved by the CER

-Commence clearing activities on:
+Commenced clearing activities on:

-Commence mainline construction activities on:
+Commenced mainline construction activities on:

-Commence meter station construction activities on the NGTL West Path Delivery 2022 Project – ABC Border Meter Station Expansion
+Commenced and completed meter station construction activities on the NGTL West Path Delivery 2022 Project – ABC Border Meter Station Expansion

-Anticipate construction to be completed and all project components placed into service
+Construction completed and all project components placed into service

-Project routes have been finalized.
 In determining the routes, we consider a number of factors including safety, constructability, environmental and socio-economic sensitivities, land use compatibility, economics, cultural sites, as well as stakeholder, Indigenous groups and landowner input.
 To minimize the project footprint, we work to align the pipeline route to follow existing rights-of-way and established corridors where practical and technically feasible.

-Our goal is to maintain continuous contact with our stakeholders throughout this Project.
-We invite you to contact us with any questions or comments you have about the project at 1-855-895-8754 or firstname.lastname@example.org.
+We invite you to contact us with any questions or comments you have about the project at 1-855-895-8754 or email@example.com.
 For a full list of contacts visit the contact section on the overview page.

 TC Energy is committed to protecting the environment.

-The proposed Project will deliver well-designed and constructed infrastructure that provides short-term and long-term economic benefits and strengthens the economy on a local, provincial and national level.
+Projects deliver well-designed and constructed infrastructure that provides short-term and long-term economic benefits and strengthens the economy on a local, provincial and national level.

-Investments in Local Communities — Through our engagement with local communities, we will identify areas where we can help build stronger, more vibrant communities through initiatives with community partnerships in the areas of safety, community and environment.
+Investments in Local Communities — Through our engagement with local communities, we identify areas where we can help build stronger, more vibrant communities through initiatives with community partnerships in the areas of safety, community and environment.